genomicsclass/book/pages/matrix_operations.md

 ## [3,]    7
 ```

-We can use the `%*%` to perform the matrix multiplication and make this much more compact
+We can use the `%*%` to perform the matrix multiplication and make this much more compact:

 ```r